3DReshaper/Scripts/README.md

 For more information about scripts in 3DReshaper, see http://www.3dreshaper.com/en/software-en/3dreshaper-en/script-automation

-A dedicated forum about writing Javascript for 3DReshaper is available here: http://www.3dreshaper.com/en/software-en/support-software-en/forum-software-en

 # Download Scripts

 All scripts can be download in a [single zip file] (https://github.com/3DReshaper/Scripts/archive/master.zip).